shreyashsmvdu1/vedic-symbol-recognizer-with-deep-learning/README.md

 1. Data preprocessing (RGB to Grey & resizing)
 2. Training the model using CNN (test, train split, epoches)
 3. Getting done by plotting graph
+4. Use of 2X3 model for better accuracy
+5. GUI model

 problems faced:-